bolajiwahab/pgrubic/README.md

 pgrubic format file.sql --diff         # Report if `file.sql` would have been modified, returning a non-zero exit code as well the difference between `file.sql` and how the formatted file would look like
 ```

-Pgrubic can also be used as a pre-commit hook:
+pgrubic can also be used as a pre-commit hook:

 ```
 - repo: https://github.com/bolajiwahab/pgrubic